 We live in a bold new world, bellas.
 No longer do you have to sit back and dream of being an entrepreneur – thanks to the internet and social media you can literally come up with a business idea and launch in less than 24 hours if you get your ducks in a row.
 Be forewarned — being an entrepreneur may look easy and appealing from the outside, but it takes guts, determination, late nights, deferred dreams and real honest to God effort.
 It is not a lifestyle for everyone.
 It requires diligence and sacrifice.
 One entrepreneur who is doing it and doing it well is Gwen Jimmere, CEO and founder of Naturalicious.

 If you read my previous interview with Gwen from 2015, you already know her hustle is on another level.
 Click here to read that piece if you haven’t before – Gwen breaks down what it took to become the first African American woman to own a patent on a natural hair product.
-Naturalicious has expanded and now is in beautiful new packaging.
+Naturalicious has expanded and now is in beautiful new packaging — check out their Hello Gorgeous Hair Care System For Tight Curls + Coils for a great intro to the brand.
 Most recently, Gwen expanded into bodycare and launched a new product partnership with popular online motivational figure Derrick Jaxn – click here to check out their Cocoa Shea Luminous Body Butter.
 It looks so good I want to eat it!

 Recently I reached out to Gwen to catch up and share some additional lessons from her entrepreneurial journey.
 She offered tips that apply to entrepreneurship and honestly, life in general.
 Take it away, Gwen!